OA is the leading cause of chronic disability in older adults, costing the US more than $185 billion annually

 The global market for analgesics in Osteoarthritis is >$8bn and projected to reach $12.3bn by 2027, growing at a CAGR of 7.6%.
 Self medicated and prescribed analgesics have short term benefits due to diminishing efficacy.
 Steroid injections have only short term benefits.

 Based upon pre-clinical and clinical data APPA has the potential to be a ground-breaking treatment for human and animal osteoarthritis.

-APPA is the only NCE with a mechanism of action that targets the multiple signalling pathways in bone, cartilage and inflammation that are involved in OA, with potential for slowing the progression of the disease as demonstrated in two animal species.
+APPA is the only NCE with a mechanism of action that targets the multiple signalling pathways in bone, cartilage and inflammation that results in inflammation, pain and loss of function in OA.
+In addtion APPA has shown it can slow the progression of OA as demonstrated in two animal species.

 The APPA phase IIa trial was designed to assess the efficacy of APPA in subjects with varying degrees of osteoarthritis and to identify those who would benefit the most.
 In a predefined subgroup, patients with more severe disease benefited with a statistically significant improvement in pain vs placebo.
 A post-hoc analysis identified that patients with greater pain and with OA in both knees, also benefitted with a significant improvement with APPA vs placebo.